bloshchytska/ScandiToKnow/README.md

 </div>

 # ScandiToKnow
+This is the first-test version of the ScandiToKnow project, the final is <a href="https://github.com/bloshchytska/ScandiToKnow-TFLite-TensorFlow">here</a>
 * App language: German
 * Labels from TensorFlow: English

+## Overview

+This repo based on the <a href="https://github.com/androidthings/sample-tensorflow-imageclassifier">TensorFlow Lite IoT Image Classifier</a> code

 ### Goal
-To make an image classifier
+To make an image classifier with TensorFlow on Android

-### Methods used
-* Image hashing, ImagePHash
-* Hamming and Cartesian distance
-* (last version) with TensorFlow

 ### Flow

-1. Take a photo.
+1. Take a photo like Instagram ImageCropper: CameraPreview and Android FrameView used.
-2. Recognise image.
+2. Recognise image with the MobileNet_v1 pre-trained model on the ImageNet ILSVRC2012 dataset.
 3. Display the result in the form of the image found and the text describing it.

 ## Authors